Our Board

 Shayna Friedman

-Shayna Friedman joined The Efshar Project board in the spring of 2020.
+Shayna Friedman, Emeritus Chair, joined The Efshar Project board in the spring of 2020.
 She has worked in the field of Jewish education for over 20 years.
-Shayna currently serves as director of admission at Denver Jewish Day School overseeing the school’s recruitment and retention of families and administering the school’s financial aid program.
-She has worked in synagogues, camps, central agencies, and JCC’s serving learners of all ages from early childhood to adults.
+Shayna currently serves as the Associate Director, Mountain States at Jewish National Fund (JNF).
+Previously, she was the Director of Admission at Denver Jewish Day School, overseeing the school’s recruitment and retention of families and administering the school’s financial aid program.
+She has worked in synagogues, camps, central agencies, and JCCs, serving learners of all ages from early childhood to adults.
 Shayna is passionate about inviting learners to find their connection to Judaism.
 She holds a Master’s Degree in Jewish Education from Hebrew Union College-Jewish Institute of Religion.

 Karla Hanlon